 Know the difference between working at a seed startup and a Series C (or later) company.

-Seed companies sound great, you’re the first salesperson, tons of equity, autonomy.
+Selling for startups or seed companies sound great, you’re the first salesperson, tons of equity, autonomy.
 But it’s also risky and you need to actually enjoy chaos and thrive in that environment.
 For those that do, the upside can be incredible for your career and finances.

 Deal cycle- do you enjoy transactional sales or a more strategic enterprise sale?
 Are you prospecting yourself or do they have a strong demand gen program and leads filtering to you?